1 Corinthians 11

 wait for one another

-so that your gatherings may not result in judgment
+so that when you come together it will not result in judgment

 This is a draft of the Berean Study Bible.
 Please send all comments and recommendations to bereanstudybible@aol.com.